15 October, 2021

 - Fibres and probiotics.

-Food that support the microbes that improve our health are important to eat.
-Make sure your family eat a high fibre diet rich in vegetables.
+Food that supports the microbes that improve our health is important to eat.
+Make sure your family eats a high fibre diet rich in vegetables.
 Vegetables should be the focus of a healthy diet.
 Some fruits can be enjoyed in moderation, particularly focussing on berries.
 Probiotics may not be the best place to start and may be not cost effective.
 To read more about our thoughts on probiotics for autism.

-The number one strategy to improve sugar response and reduce cravings has to be improving diet.
+The number one strategy to improve sugar response and stop the sugar cravings has to be improving diet.
 We do, however, live in the real world.
 In the real world, it's not so simple to move to a great diet right away.